Do the Grounds for Divorce Effect the Financial Settlement?

-The grounds for divorce are considered irrelevant to the court and normally don’t affect the ancillary relief proceedings (the division of marital assets).
+The grounds for divorce are considered irrelevant to the court and normally don’t affect the division of marital assets following a divorce.

 Although it may appear unfair, the reason for this is because all financial settlements must abide by the legislation and rules in the Matrimonial Causes Act 1973.

-This means that, in the majority of cases, assets will be split according to need or other statutory criteria in the Matrimonial Causes Act, regardless of who the injured party is.
+This means that, in the majority of cases, assets will be split according to the needs of parties or other statutory criteria in the Matrimonial Causes Act, regardless of who the injured party is.

 Does financial misconduct affect the divorce settlement?

 Financial misconduct such as excessive gambling, unjustified lavish spending, or placing assets beyond the reach of one of the spouses – often falls under the umbrella term of ‘unreasonable behaviour’.